ModelEarth/data-pipeline/timelines/training/naics/README.md

 Two data structures are generated from our [community-data industry source files](https://github.com/ModelEarth/community-data/tree/master/industries/naics/US).

-TO DO: Update source files to pull generate zip code data (ZTCA)
+### 1. Our Year Rows for Timelines (years 2017 to 2021)
+Establishments, Employees, Payroll

+Timeline files are output to [community-timelines/industries](https://github.com/ModelEarth/community-timelines/tree/main/industries) by [naics-timelines.py](../../prep/industries/) - Ronan

-### Our FIPS Rows for Training (one file per year)
+### 2. Our FIPS Location Rows for Training (one file per year)
 Training files are output to [community-timelines/training](https://github.com/ModelEarth/community-timelines/tree/main/training) by python/ML-bkup.ipynb from [Our CoLab on Google](https://colab.research.google.com/drive/1wmJ3V9eqD8KbmBiP-hLeSstwOUt5iS2V?usp=sharing)
 Our IDs for States and counties = Federal Information Processing Standard (FIPS)
 Our "geo" hash value appends the country to the front of FIPS.
 Example: US state 12, county 345 would be US12345

-### Our Year Rows for Timelines (years 2017 to 2021)
-Establishments, Employees, Payroll

-Timeline files are output to [community-timelines/industries](https://github.com/ModelEarth/community-timelines/tree/main/industries) by [naics-timelines.py](../../prep/industries/) - Ronan

 ---

-### Our Streamlit Forecasting ML Apps
+### Our RealityStream ML Forecasting Models
-- [Facebook Prophet](https://github.com/ModelEarth/prophet/) - Upload time series dataset to train, evaluate and optimize forecasting models in a few clicks.
-- [RealityStream](https://github.com/ModelEarth/RealityStream) - Logistic Regression, Random Forest and Support Vector Machines
+[RealityStream](https://github.com/ModelEarth/RealityStream) - Logistic Regression, Random Forest and Support Vector Machines

-TO DO: Genearte RealityStream's original output for Job descriptions, add link in RealityStream repo. - Honglin TO DO: Document how to use Data Loaders in [Data-Commons](/data-commons/) and charts in [ObservableHQ.com Desktop](https://ObservableHQ.com) - Anna
+TO DO: Format RealityStream's [output for Job descriptions](/RealityStream/output/jobs/) - Honglin TO DO: Document how to use Data Loaders in [Data-Commons](/data-commons/) and charts in [ObservableHQ.com Desktop](https://ObservableHQ.com) - Anna
-TO DO: Apply target to FIPS on-the-fly with Javascript and [bee data from Irene](/data-pipeline/research/bees/) TO DO: Apply target to FIPS using your [goal data](/data-commons/dist/) in our [Observable Data Commons](/data-commons/).
+TO DO: Apply target to Industry FIPS on-the-fly with Javascript - [Industry data and bees](/RealityStream/models/Location-Forest/)
+TO DO: Apply target to Industry FIPS using your [goal data](/data-commons/dist/) in our [Observable Data Commons](/data-commons/).

+[Facebook Prophet](https://github.com/ModelEarth/prophet/) - Upload time series dataset to train, evaluate and optimize forecasting models in a few clicks.

 [Learn more at facebook.github.io/prophet](https://facebook.github.io/prophet/) Prophet is robust to outliers, missing data, and dramatic time series changes